Connell Lake Kayaking

 Kayak in the Beautiful Tongass National Forest

 Join us on the waters of Connell Lake for a beautiful kayaking experience in the vast confines of Tongass National Forest.
-The 60-foot dam, constructed in 1952 to power the Ketchikan Pulp Mill sits next to the kayak staging area and creates a serene and peaceful reservoir to paddle around in your two-person, sit-in style kayak.
+The 60-foot dam, constructed in 1952 to provide millions of gallons of freshwater to the Ketchikan Pulp Mill, sits next to the kayak staging area and creates a serene and peaceful reservoir to paddle around in your two-person, sit-in style kayak.
 This is an ideal starting point for any novice kayakers and the surroundings ensure a scenic and wildlife-filled adventure.

 Highlights